 4. (Insert your kids’ sport here) practice is not strength and conditioning.
 Generally speaking, your strength and conditioning coach should not be coaching soccer any more than a soccer coach should be trying to coach strength and conditioning.
 Sports Coaches are trying to teach the skills and the strategy behind the game, Strength and Conditioning Coaches are developing athletic abilities that can’t be accomplished on the field.

 We offer age/ability level programs for athletes age 7-professional, and we train teams as well.
-If you would like more information about our training program, give us a call at 703-754-0161 or visit our website at NLTraining.com.
+If you would like more information about our athlete and youth fitness programs, give us a call at 703-754-0161 or visit our website at NLTraining.com.